ilkkamtk/WSK/Week3/05-database.md

 ### Continue assignment

-Convert your existing REST API to use MySQL database for storing data.
+1. Convert your existing REST API to use MySQL database for storing data.
 You can use the `cat-model.js` as a reference.
-Also update the user routes to use the database.
-When deleting users from the database, you should also delete all the cats that belong to the user because of the foreign key constraint.
+1. Update the user routes to use the database.
+   - Note: when deleting users from the database, you should also delete all the cats that belong to the user because of the foreign key constraint.
 It is strongly recommended to use [transactions](https://gist.github.com/ilkkamtk/b87666ed682c2c6faea182ca215afaf5) to ensure data integrity.

-1. Get owners name when getting cats.
+1. Add owner's name to response json when getting cats.
-2. Add endpoint to get cats by user id.
+1. Add endpoint to get cats by user id.
-3. Commit and push your branch changes to the remote repository.
+1. Commit and push your branch changes to the remote repository.
 Merge the `Assignment5` branch to the `main` branch and push the changes to the remote repository.